How Water Wells Work

 I also trained and worked for many years as a state-licensed water treatment plant and distribution operator.
 We operate numerous small community water systems around Northern California.
 I also wrote a book on well water treatment, the Definitive Guide to Well Water Treatment.
 I guess I just really love well water and talking all about well water and well water quality.

-I’ve been a member for many years of the American Water Works Association, the National Groundwater Association, the Water Quality Association, and other water-related groups.
+I’ve been a member of the American Water Works Association, the National Groundwater Association, the Water Quality Association, and other water-related groups for many years.

 Groundwater /Surface Water